GrinonBarrett/Taksidos/Core Rules/3=Equipment/1=Adventuring Gear.md

 An improvement over the lamp.
 The lantern is not snuffed as easily by a mere breeze.
 It provides fair light for 2 yards and dim light for 8 yards beyond that.

 #### Pillows
+A little something to rest yout head on.

   **• Cheapo-pillow, $5, 1.5 lb.**
 Filled with straw, this pillow is good enough for any road kit.